idiocc/cookies/README.md

 import Cookies, { Keygrip, express, connect } from '@goa/cookies'
 ```

-The deprecated `secureProxy`, `maxage` attributes of a cookie has been removed.
+The deprecated `secureProxy`, `maxage` attributes of a cookie have been removed.
 The constructor only accepts the `{ keys: Array<string>|Keygrip }` option, without being able to pass keys as an array, or _Keygrip_ as an object.
 Please make sure no middleware is using these options.

 <p align="center"><a href="#table-of-contents"><img src=".documentary/section-breaks/1.svg?sanitize=true"></a></p>